 Upfront payment is an expression of trust, and your clients expect you to accurately track the work you’ve done for them.
 Reporting on hours and tasks is necessary for accurate billing, and a platform like Accelo can compile live dashboard reports for you automatically.
 A client portal can also be helpful for providing real-time status updates to retainer clients, whom you probably interact with less often than one-time clients.

 Billing is a headache when you don’t have an organized way to process retainer invoices.
 Retainer management software that automatically attaches work and hours to a client record can save time and prevent confusion when it’s time to bill for recurring work.
-Most billing tools even have customization options to make sure your retainers and invoices are aligned with your brand materials.
+Look for retainer templates and customization options to make sure your recurring invoices are aligned with your brand and other client communications.

 Dive deeper into retainer management best practices and tips to find out what this payment structure could do for your business's bottom line.